Michael Eric Robinson: Composition style and process

 Robinson's work has been described by Titus Levi as a musical rendering of abstract expressionism.
 In Keyboard Magazine he explains in his 1991 Discoveries article featuring Robinson: "Robinson’s sense of timing, phrasing, form, and flow guide listeners toward his alternative vision.
 His music has the clarity and ingenuousness of Chinese brush painting, some of the hard geometric edginess of Kandinsky, and a detached, ethereal, and abstract quality that nonetheless seems bound to the tight forms found in some abstract Expressionist paintings."

 Christina V. Godbey of The Los Angeles Times (May 30, 1992) wrote of Robinson’s process: “Michael Robinson is a composer of the modern age...Since 1985, he has written compositions exclusively for the computer, and it has produced some rather unusual sounds.
 Robinson composes music with traditional notations on paper before it is translated and encoded into the computer.”

 Amanda MacBlane describes Michael Robinson's style and process in her August 2002 NewMusicBox article: "Making use of alternative tunings and blending tradition with technology, Robinson is able to transcend cultural and spiritual boundaries."

 Robinson has composed over 400 works and has released over 100 albums.
-His musical style is informed by American, South Asian, and European traditions. "...his production methodology is also unique: although the performance of a typical Robinson piece sounds as if spontaneous improvisation is involved, his compositions are, amazingly, entirely programmed using the Meruvina and thus fully notated.”
+His musical style is informed by American, South Asian, and European traditions. "...his production methodology also stood out: although the performance of a typical Robinson piece sounds as if spontaneous improvisation is involved, his compositions are entirely created using the Meruvina.
+And thus fully notated.”